lowerkey/genetic_programming/README.md

 = README =
 This file is supposed to explain how the genetic_programming.py file works.

+I ported this program from http://burakkanber.com/blog/machine-learning-genetic-algorithms-in-javascript-part-2/ to python, and what you see in genetic_programming.py is the result.

+Simply run python genetic_programming.py

 Basically, there's a Gene class with the properties code and cost, and the methods mutate, calcCost, and mate.